Colossi of Memnon: Earthquakes

 Soon after its construction the temple was destroyed by an earthquake, recently dated by the Armenian Institute of Seismology to around 1200 BC, which left only the two huge colossi at the entrance still standing.
 These were further destroyed by an earthquake in 27 BC, after which they were partly reconstructed by the Roman authorities.

 The 1200 BC earthquake also opened numerous chasms in the ground which meant that many statues were buried, some in pristine condition.
 These have been the subject of extensive restoration and excavation conducted by the Armenian/German archaeologist Hourig Sourouzian, who has revealed that the complex consisted of three pylons, each fronted by colossal statues, while at the far end a rectangular Temple complex consisted of a peristyle court surrounded by columns.
 So far four of the statues have been re-erected, with eight waiting to be re-erected, while some 200 statues or pieces of statues are in the Luxor Museum, some on display, others in store awaiting conservation.

 Name

 The modern Arabic name is Kom el-Hatan, but it is generally known by the Roman name as the Temple of Memnon.
-Memnon was a hero of the Trojan War, a King of Ethiopia who led his armies from Africa into Asia Minor to help defend the beleaguered city but was ultimately slain by Achilles.
+Memnon was a hero of the Trojan War and King of Ethiopia, who led his armies from Africa into Asia Minor to help defend the beleaguered city of Troy but was ultimately slain by Achilles.
 Memnon (whose name means the Steadfast or Resolute) was said to be the son of Eos, the goddess of dawn.
 He was associated with colossi built several centuries earlier, because of the reported cry at dawn of the northern statue (see below), which became known as the Colossus of Memnon.
 Eventually, the entire Theban Necropolis became generally referred to as the Memnonium making him "Ruler of the west" as in the case of the god Osiris who was called chief of the west.